apify/actor-whitepaper/README.md

 // Actor will finish with 'SUCCEEDED' status await Actor.exit('Succeeded, crawled 50 pages');

-// Actor will finish with 'FAILED' status await Actor.exit('Could not finish the crawl, try increasing memory', { exitCode: 1 });
+// Actor will finish with 'FAILED' status, not waiting for the `exit` handlers to finish
+await Actor.exit('Could not finish the crawl, try increasing memory', { exitCode: 1, timeoutSecs: 0 });

 // ...which is equivalent to (a syntactic sugar): await Actor.fail('Could not finish the crawl, try increasing memory');

+// Register a handler to be called on exit.
+// Note that
+Actor.on('exit', ({ statusMessage, exitCode }) => {
+    // Perform cleanup...
+})
 ```

 #### Python